 - Limit the toxicants in skincare and food products

 - Supplement with a quality broad sprectrum lactobacillus probiotic.

 As you can see, the estrobolome is an integral part of hormone health.
-If I can scream gut health is it from the rooftop, I will.
+If I can scream gut health from the rooftop, I will.
 I can testify that optimizing my gut has healed acne and supported my body after a uterine fibroid diagnosis.
-And currently, as I navigate menopause, it’s even more crucial for me to manage my hormones and maintain harmony.
-Hope this helps.
+And currently, as I navigate menopause and my hormones are constantly fluctuating, it’s even more crucial for me to manage my hormones and maintain harmony.
+I hope this helps someone.
 Comment or ask any questions below.